r5-labs/r5-core/README.md

 | Network     | Stable 125MB/s | Stable 125MB/s | Stable 100MB/s | Stable 10MB/s |

 *RPC Node storage requirements will vary based on the type of underlying node (Archive or Full).*
+*Minimum requirements for RPC nodes are recommendations for Public RPC server implementations.
+Private RPC nodes will have the same minimum hardware requirements as regular node implementations, with recommended specs subject to your own usage requirements.*

 ### What happens if I bypass the minimum hardware requirements?